 Shanda Minney is a Purple belt under Master Luiz Palhares and trains at his West Virginia Affiliate, Imperium Jiujitsu in Elkins WV.
 She started training at the beginning of 2014, and for the first three years was the only female in her gym, a number that has since doubled to two.

-Of the mats, Shanda has had a varied history working around the world in International Development, currently runs a non-profit grant making foundation and has two almost grown sons.
+Of the mats, Shanda has had a varied history working around the world in International Development, currently runs a non-profit grant making foundation.